Outstanding Undergraduate Dissertation in Linguistics

 The LAGB invites each UK university with an undergraduate teaching programme in linguistics to nominate one undergraduate dissertation or long essay, which may be on any topic within the field of linguistics.
 The submission should be a major, original pieces of undergraduate work.
 As a rough guide, we expect submissions to be around 8,000 words in length (equivalent to a 25-page article in Journal of Linguistics), but longer or shorter submissions will be accepted, as we recognise that different programmes have different requirements.
 The fundamental criteria are originality and excellence.

-The deadline for nominations for this year is 30th September 2023.
+The extended deadline for nominations for this year is 5th August 2024.
 The nomination email should include as attachments: (1) a PDF of the dissertation or long essay, and (2) a completed version of the nomination form, available for download here.
 Programmes may determine their own process for choosing which dissertation or long essay to nominate.

 The LAGB committee will choose 3 winners from the submissions.
 Each winner will receive a £100 cash prize as well as a free one-year LAGB membership.
 Winners are usually announced in September.
 All nominated students will be recognised (along with the winners) on the LAGB website, subject to the students' consent.